- Gender and Relationships»

 - but you need to bring your cooking up to par with my mother’s.”

 True love is unconditional and so is acceptance when used as another word for love.

 Volunteer "I trust you" instead of quizzing "Do you trust me?"

 Insecurity often demonstrates itself in the love relationship as lack of trust.
 Eventually, it translates into the desire for control, and the other person is required to give constant updates on whereabouts, activities, cell phone calls made and received, and so on.
 Every move or lack of movement becomes a reason for suspicion.

 Suggest professional help if necessary and stand back.

 “Do you trust me?” is a valid question, and it deserves a straightforward answer.
-However, because it more pleasant to receive assurances than to request them, it would be great for lovers to occasionally offer “I trust you.”
+However, because it more pleasant to receive assurances than to request them, it would be great for one individual to occasionally offer to the other “I trust you.”